 You must classify assets into two categories and list them on the right column of your balance sheet: Assets are the resources you use to run your business.
 Separating assets into discrete line items will assist you in understanding what assets your small business owns and where they came from.

-Assets are classified into two categories in which you need to list them on the right column of your balance sheet:
+Assets are classified into two categories which you need to list on the right column of your balance sheet:

 - Current Assets

 Examples: Cash and cash equivalents, inventories, accounts receivable, etc.